Agile Testing: Best Practices, Benefits, Drawbacks, and More

 What Do We Understand by Agile Testing Process?

-At the end of each sprint, which usually lasts one to two weeks, thoroughly tested software should be available and then delivered to the customer.
+At the end of each sprint, which usually lasts one to two weeks, fully tested software should be available and then delivered to the customer.
 All issues discovered during tests are recorded and evaluated in retrospect, further improving the quality and test coverage achieved.

 To get a better understanding of the agile testing process, it’s important to understand how the agile testing life cycle goes, which quadrants of agile testing it includes, and the principles behind it.
 Let’s cover each in detail.

-• Execution – this is the second phase of agile testing, where QA departments conduct tests.
+• Execution – this is the second phase of agile testing where QA departments conduct tests.

 • Tracking – teams track the progress of testing by arranging daily stand-ups, drawing reports, and meeting with stakeholders to discuss what went well and what could be improved in the next iteration.